 05/11/2017 – Awful.
 This class was so unorganized and such a pain to try and do well in.
 This class barely had any grading criteria in order to not “hinder creativity”, but this will NOT work to your advantage.
 If you don’t do well, you don’t understand why.
 It took MONTHS to get grades back, and the professors didn’t even know what the final was gonna be until LDOC.

-—- [The comma after ‘creativity’ needs to be inside the quotation marks.
+—- [The comma after creativity needs to be inside the quotation marks.
 The phrase ‘in order to’ is too wordy.
 Replace it with ‘to.’
-The word ‘gonna’ should be replaced with ‘going to.’
-The abbreviation LDOC should be replaced with ‘the last day of classes.’]
+‘Going to’ should replace ‘gonna.’
+Writing NOT and MONTHS with capitals may come across as shouting.
+Consider emphasizing this information with bold instead: not & months.
+Replace the abbreviation LDOC with ‘the last day of classes.’]

 12/07/2016 – Awesome.
 Dr. Ho a very straightforward person and it might take some time getting used to her personality.
 However, I personally grew to appreciate her bluntness and have a great deal of respect for her.
 She truly cares about her students and the material she teaches.
 Awesome class and an even more awesome lady.

-—-[You require a verb or conjugation like ‘is’ or ‘was’ after ‘Ho.’
+—-[You require a verb or conjugation like is or was after ‘Ho.’
 The word Awesome is often overused.
 Consider using a more specific synonym, like ‘excellent’ to improve the sharpness of your writing.
 In your case, you used Awesome twice – and three times if you include the rating.
 If you do have to use the word, try limiting it to one time.
+The phrase some time getting should be some time to get.
 The last sentence is fragmented.
-Since the adjective ‘awesome’ is not modifying a noun, and since there’s no subject or predicate expressing a complete thought, you should add words like ‘I remember an’ or similar.]
+Since the adjective awesome is not modifying a noun, and since no subject or predicate is expressing a complete thought, you should add words like ‘I remember an’ or similar.]

 05/05/2010 – Awesome.
 Dr. Ho broadened my understanding of the texts.
 She doesn’t suffer fools gladly, but she’s an excellent teacher if you WANT to be taught.